dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 ### Handlers in Detail
 **SocketsHttpHandler Handler**

-The handler which is purely managed and behaves generally the same across all platforms except WatchOS (sockets are not available).
+The handler, which is purely managed, and behaves generally the same across all platforms except WatchOS (sockets are not available).
 The downside of using it is mostly felt in networking connection switching when needed, for examaple when switching back and forth between the wifi/cellular antennas.

 **CFNetwork Handler**